david-lev/pywa/docs/source/content/flows/overview.rst

 Flow can be static: all the components settings are predefined and no interaction is required from your server.
 Or it can be dynamic: your server can respond to screen actions and determine the next screen to display (or close the flow) and the data to provide to it.

-Every component on the FlowJSON, has a corresponding class in :mod:`pywa.types.flows`:
+Every component on the FlowJSON has a corresponding class in :mod:`pywa.types.flows`:

 .. list-table::
    :widths: 10 60